 This monastery was commissioned by the king as a way to thank Virgin Mary for the Portuguese victory over the Kingdom of Castile, at the Aljubarrota Battle (Batalha de Aljubarrota).
 Its construction took two centuries and had the Manueline Gothic as the main architectural style, used throughout the years.

-Finally, we recommend a visit to the wonderful Serras de Aire e Candeeiros Nature Park.
-This park, located 40 km away from Tomar, has a great natural beauty and enthrals those visiting it – discover its amazing landscapes and beautiful caves!
+Finally, I recommend a visit to the wonderful Serras de Aire e Candeeiros Natural Park.
+This park, located 40 km away from Tomar, has a great natural beauty and enthrals those visiting it – discover its amazing landscape and beautiful caves!

-Are you going to visit Tomar?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Are you going to visit the Convent of Christ in Tomar?
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!